 Plenty Of Fish (POF), is the #1 free dating site out there, so it’s worth a shot just based on the sheer number of users.

 But prepare to spend extra time screening profiles – the free sites tend to attract more low quality matches than a paid site like Match.com.
 There’s diamonds to be found, but you’ve got to put in some work to unearth them.

 For more on the best dating sites and apps, according to your age, check out this article.

-While you may find some high-quality matches, keep in mind those sites just aren't as popular as mainstream ones, so you're sifting through a much smaller user pool.
+While you may find some high-quality matches, keep in mind those sites just aren't as popular as mainstream ones.
+So you're sifting through a much smaller user pool.

-If you do create a dating profile on a niche site, make sure you're simultaneously using a larger, more popular dating site for the best chances.
+If you do create a dating profile on a niche site, make sure you're simultaneously using a larger, more popular dating platform for the best chances.

 Step #2: Make Your Photos As Attractive As Possible